macloo/python-adv-web-apps/docs/csv.rst

 The following example script uses a CSV file named *presidents.csv.* It contains 46 rows: one row for each U.S. president, plus a header row at the top.

+The script opens the CSV and then can get all rows from it.

 .. figure:: _static/images/pres_csv_screenshot.png
    :scale: 50 %
    :alt: CSV file in Excel screenshot